OWASP/DevGuide/03-Build/0x09-DataProtection.md

 ### Encrypt all data in transit

-Ten years ago, it was very common for the majority of applications to be unencrypted.
+Ten years ago, it was very common for the majority of applications to transmit all their data unencrypted.
 There is still strong resistance to the idea of encrypting all data, but end to end encryption is essential to building trust between you and your users.

 With the collection and analysis of metadata shown to be a clear and present danger to the Internet at large, it is important to ensure that all communications to and from your services are encrypted.
 This doesn't prevent mass surveillence understanding the size or who connects to your services, but it does prevent basic data leakage, which is very common with older web apps and many mobile applications.